S7wb/mini-soc-splunk-lab/README.md

 - Correlating failed and successful authentication events
 - Correlating SSH, sudo, and root-session events
 - Detecting repeated failed sudo authentication attempts
+- Detecting successful SSH authentication to privileged or sensitive accounts
+- Maintaining privileged account classifications with a Splunk lookup
 - Extracting sudo failure counts from Linux authentication logs using SPL
 - Investigating whether failed sudo attempts were followed by a successful privileged session
 - Using `streamstats` to preserve chronological event context